SS-Lab-at-NU/pace-sim2real/docs/tutorials/best_practice.md

 GPU memory ∝ population_size × time_steps × joints
 ```

-Note: Since we parallelize simulation environments, runtime is not linearly scaling with population size.
+Note: Since we parallelize simulation environments, runtime does not scale linearly with population size and depends on your GPU hardware.

 ---